 Taking out the currency sign ($,€,£,…) has an impact on the amount of what people spend on a restaurant visit.

 Music: Part 1

 The surroundings, more specifically music, influences the spending pattern as well.
 A restaurant serves French and German wine and let’s assume that French wine is more expensive than the German one.
 By playing French music in the background, people show a tendency to choose the French wine over the German wine.

 Research conducted by the University of Leicester, has shown that classical music (which is being associated with the “more privileged people”) encourages diners to spend more.
 Playing no music at all has a negative effect on spending money.

 Another big influencer is the waiter.
 The better he’s selling a certain wine or dish, the less people would ask for the price.
 A second point is that a visitor, who is in the company of others, often feels too ashamed to ask for the price.

-The last thing I’d like to point out is the order in which the different dishes are summed up by the waiter, because it influences the decision making as well.
+Their is one last thing I’d like to point out.
+The order in which the different dishes are summed up by the waiter.
+It actually influences the decision making as well.
 The first dishes or wines are vaguely remembered while the last ones are picked out more often.